Our Team

 COMMUNITY & SCHOOL LIAISON

 Eva grew up in the predominantly Māori community of Tokomaru Bay in Te Tairāwhiti.
-For most of her career, she has held positions that work with Māori whānau working in advocacy, iwi development and Māori enterprise.
+For most of her career, she has worked with Māori whānau, working in advocacy, iwi development and Māori enterprise.
+She is passionate about alternative education and brings her experience in designing and facilitating rangatahi social enterprise and governance programmes to RAD.

 Eva lives in Ōtautahi Christchurch and works part-time with RAD